Yaoyao-Hao/Apod/README.md

 ## Introduction
 * Bpod (https://github.com/sanworks/Bpod_StateMachine_Firmware) is an open-source software for Real-time behaviour measurement.
 It is usually controlled by MATLAB (https://github.com/sanworks/Bpod) or Python (https://github.com/pybpod/pybpod) run in a PC.
 * This library enables controlling Bpod using an Arduino (without PC in loop).
-The core functions include handshake with Bpod, construct, send and run the state matrix, etc. See the example code ``` Arduino_Bpod_example.ino``` for how to use the library.
+The core functions include handshake with Bpod, construct, send and run the state matrix, etc. See the example code ``` Arduino_Bpod_example.ino``` to know how to use the library.

 ## Getting Started
 * Download the Latest release from GitHub.
 Unzip and paste the folder on your Library folder.